 We do not require I.Q. testing at Bellevue Discovery.
 The National Association for Gifted Children states that testing is not reliable or advisable for preschoolers.

 Preschoolers are admitted to Bellevue Discovery based on their parents’ observations as related in a parent questionnaire, as well as our teachers’ observations and informal assessment activities during a Child Visit.
 Although almost 90 percent of our preschoolers later qualify for gifted programs, an offer of enrollment at Bellevue Discovery is not intended to formally identify giftedness.

 Does Bellevue Discovery have a volunteer requirement?

 There is no volunteer requirement at Bellevue Discovery.
-Parents (and grandparents and nannies with parent approval) are welcome to volunteer in the classroom under the guidance of our Early Childhood Specialist.
+Parents (and grandparents and nannies with parent approval) are welcome to volunteer in the classroom under the guidance of our Early Childhood Education Director.
 Some parents enjoy a weekly time slot and others like to volunteer for special events.

-    Our Class Parents and a Community Team members help the Early Childhood Specialists plan class parties, family cultural events, and other classroom celebrations.
+Our Class Parents and a Community Team members help the Early Childhood Education Director plan class parties, family cultural events, and other classroom celebrations.